Prosthetic Systems at Prosthetic & Orthotic Associates

 Overview: Prosthetic Fitting Process for HD/HP/TP Amputees

-After a patient is fit with a custom-made medical grade silicone liner (fabricated on-site in our lab) the socket is designed and formed over it, providing a precise and comfortable fit.
-A light-weight carbon fiber disc containing Negative Pressure Suspension (NPS) technology is inserted into a pocket formed into the silicone liner.
+A cast impression is formed and socket is designed from that, providing a precise and comfortable fit.
 Additional components are added and the resulting prosthesis provides the highest degree of control possible, allowing the wearer to walk with confidence–and sit in comfort!